Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 How to Make Bubble Tea Step-by-Step

-Making this vegan bubble tea recipe at home can sound really intimidating at first, but I promise after you make it the first time, you’ll realize just how easy it is.
+Making your own bubble tea at home can sound really intimidating at first, but I promise after you make it the first time, you’ll realize just how easy it is.

-In a saucepan bring 3 cups of water to a boil, add dry tapioca pearls and continue to boil on low heat for about 5-8 min, or according to package directions.
+1. In a saucepan bring 3 cups of water to a rolling boil over medium heat, add dry tapioca pearls and continue to boil on low heat for about 5-8 min, or according to the package instructions.
 Make sure you stir occasionally so the tapioca pearls don’t stick together.
 You’ll know when the tapioca is ready when it becomes a translucent black.
 You can also try one pearl to make sure it’s cooked through.

 Expert Tips